frederic-perez/AmE-dictionary/data/interjections.md

 __hell yeah__
 __hell yes/no__ _mainly US informal_ :two: Used to emphasize that you strongly agree or disagree, like or dislike something, etc.
 __hiya__ An informal term of greeting.
-__hmm__ :three: A sound made when considering or puzzling over something.
+__hmm__ :four: A sound made when considering or puzzling over something.
 __hmph__ A sound, usually made with a closed mouth, indicating annoyance or indignation.
 __holy cannoli__ :two: An expression that usually accompanies shock or excitement. _Holy cannoli, what the hell was that?_
 __holy guacamole__ An exclamation said when surprised, used when in shock or disbelief.